Ever had trouble finding Japanese recipes that were easy to make?

 - 3 tablespoons of soy sauce

 - Blot the mushrooms with a sodden towel or paper towel.
-Try not to wash the mushroom
+Try not to wash the mushrooms.

-- Cut in the length of the mushroom into thin one-eight inches of slices
+- Cut the mushroom lengthwise into thin 1/8 inch slices.

-- Place Matsutake Mushrooms on top of your rice.
-Do not mix them initially.
-Then, start cooking
+- Place matsutake mushrooms on top of your rice.
+Don’t mix them initially.
+Then, start cooking.

 If you don’t have any cooking sake yet, be sure to check out my post here.
 It has a lot of helpful tips and the best brands to give umami to your dish.

-Raw Shimeji mushrooms have a harsh taste, therefore, they are only eaten when cooked.
-After cooking it with multiple sauces and ingredients, they develop a delicious flavor.
+Raw shimeji mushrooms have a harsh taste so they’re only eaten when cooked.
+After they’re cooked with multiple sauces and ingredients, they develop a delicious flavor!

-Shimeji mushroom is a decent source of protein, making it an ideal element for veggie lovers.
-They contain copper, nutrient B, potassium, and zinc.
+Shimeji mushrooms are a decent source of protein, making them ideal for veggie lovers.
+They contain copper, vitamin B, potassium, and zinc.

 Shimeji mushrooms are usually cooked with noodles in Japan.
-They are regularly presented with soba, in pan-sear, or hot pot.
+They’re regularly pan-seared, or eaten with soba or hot pot.